 The role and relationship between religion, peace and conflict is a contentious and polarising subject, attracting a wide array of arguments and contrasting opinion, often grounded in popular belief rather than empirical fact.

-Research from IEP shows that religion can facilitate greater peace and can have a positive role in peacebuilding.
+Research from the Religion and Peace Report shows that religion can facilitate greater peace and can have a positive role in peacebuilding.

 Research by the Institute for Economics and Peace (IEP) outlines two ways in which religion can encourage peace – through the common benefits of group membership and the power of interfaith dialogue for conflict resolution.